-This research potentially provides new insights into the emergence of lexical categories, in the sense of morphosyntactic constructions dedicated to specific pragmatic functions.
-If choice of lexical category in highly flexible languages is shown to be tied to discourse function in a way similar to that outlined by Hopper & Thompson (1984) and Thompson (1989), this suggests that categorical differences in language develop out of the gradual routinization and grammaticization of discourse tendencies.
+This research potentially provides new insights into the emergence of lexical categories, in the sense of morphosyntactic constructions dedicated to specific pragmatic functions. (nice) If choice of lexical category in highly flexible languages is shown to be tied to discourse function in a way similar to that outlined by Hopper & Thompson (1984) and Thompson (1989), this suggests that categorial differences in language develop out of the gradual routinization and grammaticization of discourse tendencies.
 Comparable developments of grammatical categories out of discourse tendencies are attested for other areas of grammar as well, including grammatical relations (Mithun 2012) and bound vs. free pronominal forms (Mithun 2013).
 Conversely, Nakayama (2002:3, 54, 57) argues that this model also explains the highly flexible nature of lexemes in Nuuchahnulth (Wakashan) as compared to more categorically rigid languages.
 Lexical categories in Nuuchahnulth are principally discourse tendencies rather than obligatory grammatical conventions, and so the language is flexible in virtue of the fact that it has not undergone this categorical grammaticization process.
 This dissertation provides support for this model of the emergence of lexical categories by showing the extent to which discourse and information-structural considerations contribute to choice of lexical category.

 The specific research questions I ask in this dissertation are as follows:

-Does the extent of lexical flexibility in a language correlate with size of corpus / lexicon?
+Does the extent of lexical flexibility noted for ? a language correlate with size of corpus / lexicon?
 (Chapter 2)

 Do certain semantic domains tend to exhibit more lexical flexibility than others?
 Does the type of semantic shift correlate with a lexeme’s semantic domain?
 (Chapter 3)

 Does inherent topicality correlate with degree of lexical flexibility?
+(I’m not clear what this would be.)
 If so, is this mediated by information structure?
 Does the type of semantic shift correlate with a lexeme’s inherent topicality?
+(Hmm.
+Still a bit of a mystery.
+Maybe you’re thinking about nouns here?)
 (Chapter 4)

 Does the current and/or previous choice of grammatical role for a lexeme correlate with choice of lexical category?
 Does the type of semantic shift correlate with grammatical role?
-(Chapter 5)
+(Chapter 5) (Just with this much, it isn’t entirely clear to me yet what this would be either.)

 Does information status correlate with choice of lexical category?
 Does the type of semantic shift correlate with information status?
-(Chapter 6)
+(Chapter 6) (That’s also not entirely clear yet.)
+But maybe this will all become clear further down.

 I discuss my hypotheses and expected results for each of these research questions in my chapter outline below (§4).